 \aeneas is inspired by the Mezzo language~\cite{pottier2013programming}.
 In Mezzo, the type-checker is flow-sensitive and operates by maintaining a permission environment for each program point, possibly losing information for function calls and disjunctions in the control-flow.
 This design is similar to our symbolic semantics.
 This also further illuminates our earlier claim, which is that our symbolic interpreter acts as a borrow-checker, and further encourages us to investigate a standalone Rust borrow-checker based on the \aeneas formalism.

 Heapster~\cite{heapster}, just like \aeneas, attempts to extract pure code from a low-level program.
 In the case of Heapster, the input is LLVM internal code, and the output is logical (non-executable) specifications.
 The user must guide extraction by adding type annotations and loop invariants to their programs.
 A key difference lies in the way they handle pointers to elements inside recursive data-structures, a typical use case for borrows in Rust, by requiring the user to define what they dub \emph{reachability permissions}.
 Those permissions act as predicates describing the link between a pointer and the value it points to inside a structure, and allow them to reason about the effect of destructive updates.
 Reasoning-wise, reachability permissions fulfill a role similar to our backward functions.
-With \aeneas, however, we leverage Rust's borrow discipline to automate the generation of those functions.
+With \aeneas, however, we leverage Rust's borrow discipline to automate the generation of those functions. \fi

-Cogent~\cite{cogent} is a domain-specific language equipped with a linear type system.
+Cogent~\cite{cogent,cogentold} is a domain-specific language equipped with a linear type system.
 The Cogent compiler produces: C code; a high-level Isabelle/HOL specification; and a proof of refinement from the former to the latter.
 By virtue of producing an Isabelle/HOL specification, Cogent seamlessly composes with existing developments in that language, and can thus be integrated into a larger project, something \aeneas also enables.